wKovacs64/pwned/README.md

   dc [options]             get all data classes in the system pa [options] <email>     get all pastes for an account (email address)

-Each command has it's own -h (--help) option.
+Each command has its own -h (--help) option.

 Options: